+These regulations are likely to have large impacts on swaps trading.
+By standardizing contracts and trading them on electronic platforms, information on size and prices in the market become more transparent.
+However, standardized contracts might not be able to fully meet the risk-management or other needs that customized (bespoke) swaps contracts can provide.
+Registration, capital and business conduct requirements should encourage market participants to follow sound risk-control measures.
+Record-keeping and reporting requirements will help regulators understand exposures in the market and unwind trades in an orderly fashion the case of a failure.

+Above PP: It a while since the new regulations… so is it likely only or are there some initial – or more – evidence?

-This paper will focus on the impact of central clearing on the swaps market.
+Although the other regulations discussed above are likely to change swaps trading, this paper will focus on the impact of central clearing mandates.
 Central clearing mandates are likely to have a profound impact on derivatives trading.
-It is important to understand and quantify the impact of the mandate on the markets.
+They will create a new type of systemically important financial institution (the clearinghouse) and will impact costs, volatility and riskiness of swaps contracts.
+Thus, it is important to understand and quantify the impact of the clearing mandate on the markets.
 Briefly, when a swap is cleared, the contract between the two parties is novated by a contract between each party and a central clearinghouse.
 The clearinghouse becomes the buyer to the original seller and seller to the original buyer.
+A clearing mandate requires all (or almost all) swaps to be cleared through a clearinghouse.

+Explain why.
+Is this the most potent part of the law/regulation???

-This process transforms counterparty risk (the risk that one of the parties will default on its obligation) with a risk between each party and the clearinghouse.
+The clearing process transforms counterparty risk (the risk that one of the parties will default on its obligation) with a risk between each party and the clearinghouse.
 Clearinghouses are large financial institutions which should practice risk control measures such as collecting margin from its members for each trade, having a guarantee fund if the defaulting member’s collateral is not enough to cover losses, having other sources of funding such as equity if the guarantee fund is not enough to cover losses, and practicing other risk control measures (for example requiring larger margins for riskier trades or requiring parties to liquidate risky positions) to lower the risk and impact of default.
 Thus, central clearing should reallocate default losses through netting, collateralization (margin), insurance, equity and mutualization.

 Clearinghouses were originally created by the members of futures exchanges to serve the members’ interests (i.e., protect members in case one party’s default and reduce collateral demand through netting).
-Regulations such as DFA and EMIR mandate central clearing of derivatives, expanding the importance of these financial entities.
+Regulations such as DFA and European Market Infrastructure Regulation (EMIR) mandate central clearing of derivatives, expanding the importance of these financial entities.
 Mandated clearing is likely to have both macro (market-wide) and micro (individual trade) level effects.
 On the macro level, clearing could reduce volatility by mitigating the effects of the failure of a single large trading firm.
 However, collateral demand (margin calls) by the clearinghouse can put additional strain on the market.
 Margin calls are likely to occur precisely when the markets are volatile or illiquid.
 If firms then need to sell into this illiquid market in order to pay up, it is likely to further destabilize the market.
 In addition, large enough losses could threaten the solvency of the clearinghouse, which could then transmit the effect to all members who have business with the clearinghouse.